liquinlab/elm-smile/docs/coding/overview.md

 ## Persistence

-An important aspect of Smile is that is can be fully _peristent_, meaning that if the participant reloads the browser page (or closes it and comes back), they will pick up where they left off.
+An important aspect of Smile is that it can be fully _persistent_, meaning that if the participant reloads the browser page (or closes it and comes back), they will pick up where they left off.
 This property has several important implications for development and debugging.